BigBIueWhale/sanwu_lasers_magnet_connector/README.md

 SanwuLasers™️ offers flashlight adapters that [can be screwed onto the laser head](./docs/laser_and_flashlight_adapter.jpg).
 It's generic, the flashlight adapter fits all of the aforementioned host types.

 Problem is: It takes way too long to physically unscrew the flashlight adapter, and it's way too annoying to screw it back on.
-It should be possible to just pull it off, and snap it right back in place 🧲.
+It should be possible to just pull it off, and snap it right back into place 🧲.

 ![Fully assembled](./docs/pcbway_threads_01_00_01_final_result.png)